Gun laws of Australia: Firearms categories

 Restricted weapons include military weapons such as machine guns, rocket launchers, full automatic self-loading rifles, flamethrowers and anti-tank guns in some states.

 Certain antique firearms (generally muzzleloading black powder flintlock firearms manufactured before 1 January 1901) can in some states be legally held without a licence.
 In other states they are subject to the same requirements as modern firearms.

 In certain states, firearms that "substantially duplicates military-style rifles in design, function or appearance" are subjected to harsher regulations.
-The implication of this, which is unofficially referred to as the "Appearance Law", is that any gun, regardless of the actual mechanical nature of its action, may be reclassified into Category D or R/E if it is deemed to cosmetically resemble an assault rifle.
+Some jurisdictions apply appearance‑based criteria when classifying firearms.
+Under these provisions, a firearm may be placed in a more restrictive category if regulators determine that it has a "military‑style" appearance, regardless of its internal mechanism.

 Licensing

 The states issue firearms licences upon satisfying the requirement for a genuine reason, such as hunting, sport shooting, pest control, collecting and for farmers and farm workers.
 Licences must be renewed every 3 or 5 years (or 10 years in the Northern Territory, South Australia & Queensland).
 Full licence-holders must be at least 18 years of age.

 Junior licences in Victoria and New South Wales are available from 12 years of age (Or 11 if in Queensland), this allows the use of firearms for the purpose of receiving instruction in the use of the firearm or engaging in sport or target shooting competitions.

 Licences are prohibited for convicted offenders and those with a history of mental illness.

 In May 2018 Victoria introduced firearm prohibition orders to reduce firearm related-crime by targeting those who want to possess, use or carry firearms for unlawful purposes.
 The person served with an order must immediately surrender any firearm or firearm related item in their possession and the firearms licence is cancelled.

 Persons or companies conducting a business involving the buying, selling or trading of firearms or ammunition must obtain a firearm dealers licence, and firearms repairers must hold a firearms repairer's licence.
 These must be renewed annually.